-There are complex, transformational changes now happening in the world of long distance optical networking as we speed towards terabit transmission and the next "next generation" of optical networks.
-There are many new issues to come to terms with such as coherent transmission, DP-QPSK for 100Gb/s channels, digital signal processing, next generation soft decision FEC, a multitude of choices of pluggable modules such as CFP2 and CFP4, BVTs, Flexgrid and superchannels, CDC ROADMs, SDN, NFV. open optical line systems, Open ROADMs and white box solutions.
+There are complex, transformational changes happening in the world of optical networking as our data rates reach 400Gb/s, 800Gb/s and beyond.
+There are many new issues to come to terms with such as coherent transmission, complex modulation formats, digital signal processing, soft decision FEC, a multitude of choices of pluggable modules, Flexgrid and superchannels, SDM, CDC ROADMs, SDN, NFV. open optical line systems, Open ROADMs and white box solutions.

-Our Certified Optical Network Engineer (Core networks) course will help extend and up-date your knowledge so that you can utilise the latest technologies to design 100Gb/s core optical networks that are flexible, reliable, low latency, cost-effective and future aware.
+Our Certified Optical Network Engineer course will help extend and up-date your knowledge so that you can utilise the latest technologies confidently to design high data rate optical networks that are flexible, reliable, low latency, cost-effective and future aware.

-Typical job roles of attendees include: Network architect, Core network designer, Strategic network planner, Transmission system engineer, Photonics engineer.
+Typical job roles of attendees include: Optical network architect, Optical network designer, Strategic network planner, Transmission system engineer, Photonics engineer.

 If you are unsure whether the CONE or CONA course is right for you, take a look at the comparison links below: